-Before I start writing this review, here are a few disclaimers.
+Before I start writing this review, I need to make a few disclaimers.

 - When I first watched the series, and for the way-too-many times I re-watched it afterwards, I hadn't read the books and I had no idea what the story was about.
 I have finally decided to get a copy of the book, but I want to write my review of the film before I read the book.
 I will add a "part 2" to this post later, and I will make a comparison between book and TV series.
-Usually, either I read a book first and then complain about (or less often praise) the adaptation, or if I watch a film I do not feel like reading the book afterwards.
 This may be a very rare case of book being less enjoyable than the adaptation; let's face it, no words can describe Mr Armitage's smouldering look or sexy voice well enough!...
 But at the same time the TV adaptation left me wanting for more, so the two versions may actually complement each other!
 We will see.

 - Spoilers.
 This post is full of them.
 You have been warned.

-Mr Richard Hale, former clergyman in the southern English town of Helstone, decides to leave the Church of England on a matter of conscience.
+Mr Richard Hale, former clergyman in Helstone, Hampsthire, decides to leave the Church of England on a matter of conscience.
 Thanks to the help of his friend, Mr. Bell, he finds a house and a job as a private tutor in the northern industrial town of Milton.

 The story starts with Mr and Mrs Hale, together with their daughter Margaret and their servant Dixon travelling to Milton.
 Soon we meet the (drop dead gorgeous) ruthless local mill owner John Thornton, who becomes one of the favourite pupils of Mr Hale.
 The first time Margaret and John meet is far from ideal, as the man is beating one of his workers for smoking in Marlborough Mills, his factory.
-Margaret does not have a good opinion on northern trades people and especially Mr Thornton, which she makes clear in more than one occasion.
-At the same time she starts doing some charity for the mill workers and learning about their poor living conditions and becomes very good friends with some of them.
-Little by little she becomes accustomed to the ways of the northerners.
+Margaret does not have a good opinion on northern tradesmen and especially Mr Thornton, which she makes clear in more than one occasion.
+At the same time she starts doing some charity for the mill workers and learning about their poor living conditions.
+She eventually becomes very good friends with some of them.
+Little by little she gets accustomed to the ways of the northerners.
 Also little by little her attraction for Mr Thornton grows, even if she does not admit it to herself or to anyone else!
-Mr Thornton falls in love with her quite immediately and even proposes to her, but is badly rejected by a proud and righteous Margaret.
+Mr Thornton falls in love with her quite immediately and even proposes to her, but is badly rejected by proud and righteous Margaret.

-The story has many threads and subplots, like the Union gaining power and organising a strike, Nicholas Higgins from the Union and Mr Thornton his master gradually mutually understanding and respecting each other, a few heart-breaking deaths, the speculation craziness, a lot of misunderstandings and misery that will lead to a happy ending...
+The story has many threads and subplots, like the Union gaining power and organising a strike, Nicholas Higgins from the Union and Mr Thornton, his master, gradually understanding and respecting each other, a few heart-breaking deaths, the speculation craziness, a lot of misunderstandings and misery that will lead to a happy ending...
 At last!

 The comparison with Pride and Prejudice

 This comparison is unavoidable.
-The stories have way too things in common.
+The stories have way too many things in common.
 But "North and South" is "Pride and Prejudice" meet Dickens, which makes it so much more interesting.
-Mind you, I am a massive fan of "Pride and Prejudice", especially the one and only adaptation, 1995 BBC of course.
+Mind you, I am a massive fan of "Pride and Prejudice", especially the one and only adaptation, 1995 BBC with Colin Firth and Jennifer Ehle, of course.

 - Pride.
 Prejudice.
 Misunderstandings.
 Of course.
 Margaret initially idealises the South, with its good manners and culture and sees the Northerners (especially Thornton) as the exact opposite.
 The Thorntons see the Hales as haughty and snobbish (well how can we blame them!).
 And there is a lot of pride from both sides, including but not only in the longest and most painful rejection scene ever!